-- (a) Possess the knowledge, skills, experience and, particularly in the case of non-executive directors, independence of mind necessary to discharge their responsibilities on the Board in light of the licensee's business and risk profile; - (b) Have a record of integrity and good repute; - (c) Have sufficient time to fully carry out their responsibilities; - (d) Not have any conflicts of interest that may impede their ability to perform their duties independently and objectively and subject them to undue influence from: - i.
-Other approved persons, controllers or other connected parties; - ii.
-Past or present positions held; or - iii.
-Personal, professional or other economic relationships with other approved persons (or with other entities within the group); and - (e) Not have more than two directorships of financial institutions inside Bahrain.
-However, two Directorships of investment firm licensees would not be permitted.
-Investment firm licensees may approach the CBB for exemption from this limit where the Directorships concern financial institutions within the same group. - HC-2.2.2A
+- (a) Possess the knowledge, skills, experience and, particularly in the case of non-executive directors, independence of mind necessary to discharge their responsibilities on the Board in light of the licensee's business and risk profile; - (b) Have a record of integrity and good repute; - (c) Have sufficient time to fully carry out their responsibilities; - (d) Not have any conflicts of interest that may impede their ability to perform their duties independently and objectively and subject them to undue influence from: - (i) Other approved persons, controllers or other connected parties; - (ii) Past or present positions held; or - (iii) Personal, professional or other economic relationships with other approved persons (or with other entities within the group); and - (e) Not have more than two directorships of insurance licensees inside Bahrain.
+However, two Directorships of insurance firms would not be permitted.
+For purposes of this Subparagraph only, insurance firms and reinsurance firms are considered as different categories.

+Insurance licensees may approach the CBB for exemption from this limit where the Directorships concern financial institutions within the same group. - HC-2.2.3

 Board candidates should not hold more than three directorships in public companies in Bahrain.
-In case such directorships exist, there must be no conflict of interest, and the Board must not propose the election or re-election of any director where such conflict of interest exists
+In case such directorships exist, there must be no conflict of interest, and the Board must not propose the election or re-election of any director where such conflict of interest exists.

-Nominated directors of a Bahraini investment firm licensee must possess the requisite experience and competencies specified in Module TC (Training and Competency).
+Nominated directors of a Bahraini insurance licensee must possess the requisite experience and competencies specified in Module TC (Training and Competency).

-A CEO of a Bahraini investment firm licensee who has resigned or retired, may serve as a Board member of the same licensee but not as an independent director.
+A CEO of a Bahraini insurance licensee who has resigned or retired, may only serve as an independent Board member of the same licensee after completion of a period of one year from the date of his resignation or retirement.